 The minimum size of any delegation will be one Representative for each Committee/Council on which that country is represented.
 Please note that all countries are automatically represented on the four General Assembly Committees and in the Concurrent General Assembly Plenary session.
-All countries also have the option of seating one Representative on the World Food Programme (WFP) simulation, with an optional second Representative in this simulation on request if all of your other assignments are filled.
-Additionally, specific countries may be assigned a seat on the Economic and Social Council, Commission on Narcotics Drugs (CND), Economic Commission on Africa (ECA), Security Council, or Historical Security Council.
+All countries also have the option of seating one Representative on the International Atomic Energy Agency (IAEA) simulation, with an optional second Representative in this simulation on request if all other assignments are filled.
+Additionally, specific countries may be assigned a seat on the Economic and Social Council, Commission on the Status of Women (CSW), Economic and Social Commission for Western Asia (ESCWA), Security Council, or Historical Security Council.
 Schools assigned to these countries will be expected to provide at least one Representative to sit on each additional Commission and/or Council(s).
-Schools assigned to both the Security Council and the Historic Security Council will be expected to provide two Representatives to sit on these Councils.
+Schools assigned to both the Security Council and the Historic Security Council will be expected to provide one Representative to sit on each Council.